 The new manager for 1967, Dick Williams, was different.
 When Bennett and another pitcher showed up late one day in the spring, Williams publicly called them out and fined them.
 When Bennett blamed the hotel for failing to give him his wakeup call, Williams ridiculed the players, and Bennett never got out of the new skipper’s doghouse.

 Dennis continued to pitch well early in the 1967 season.
 He started the fourth game of the season, following Billy Rohr’s one-hitter in Yankee Stadium with a five-hit, 1-0 loss to the same Yankees on April 15.
-On May 1, in Anaheim, he shut out the Angels with a six-hitter, and also hit a three-run home run off Angels' starter Jorge Rubio.
+On May 1 in Anaheim, he shut out the Angels with a six-hitter, and also hit a three-run home run off Angels starter Jorge Rubio.
 After surrendering the round-tripper, Rubio hit Reggie Smith with a pitch, then was removed from the game.
-This was his 10th major league game, and his last.
+This was his 10th major-league game, and his last.
 Bennett was doubly happy about the shutout, as the local writers had promised him a champagne party two years ago with his first such gem.
-"I got to hand it to them, especially Larry Claflin and Clif Keane," Bennett recalls.
-"We had it upstairs at the Playboy Club in Boston."
+They came through, holding it at the Playboy Club in Boston.

 Bennett split two decisions with the Mets, also spending time with their Jacksonville affiliate in the International League.
 After two appearances for Jacksonville in April 1968, he was sold to the Chicago Cubs organization, which placed him with Tacoma in the Pacific Coast League.
 He was 9-8 in 19 starts out west, and at the end of July was sold to the California Angels.
 He finished the season, and his big league career, by dropping all five of his decisions for the Angels.